deja-vu-platform/deja-vu/packages/cli/README.md

 ### Create components in a concept

-To create an component in a concept, run the following from the root of the concept's directory:
+To create a component in a concept, run the following from the root of the concept's directory:

 ```